mikeli94cn/c/c_program_language/README.md

-## C命名规范
+## C naming specification
-1. 变量 全小写，下划线分隔
+1. variable all lowercase，split by underline
-1. 常量 全大写，下划线分隔
+1. constant all uppercase，split by underline
-1. 函数 全小写
+1. function all lowercase
-1. 文件 全小写，下划线分隔
+1. file all lowercase，split by underline
-1. 全局变量 g_
+1. global variable g_

-## C心得
+## C experience
-- 数组就是指针。指针是C语言的一等公民。用指针去思考问题。
+- array is pointer. pointer is the first class citizen in c. think in pointer.
-- 递归和循环是等价的。递归使用了计算机堆栈结构，更简洁。用递归去思考问题。
+- recursion == loop. recursion use the stack structure of computer, so it concsecious and express clearly. think in recursion.
-- C和UNIX是紧密联系的。
+- c seamlessly intergrated with unix.